-WEIGHT BEARING EXERCISE:
+WEIGHT BEARING EXERCISE

 These endorphins will help vaporize stress and depression, keep PMS symptoms at bay, and serve as a good healthy outlet for anger and frustration – and these fantastic effects can last for hours, even days.

 ALL weight bearing exercise will give you more muscle mass and tone, which is good thing for keeping bones strong, protecting against osteoporosis, improving your sense of balance and coordination, and lessening your risk of injury in general.
 All of these are especially important as you age as we begin lose muscle mass continuously after the age of 35 unless we take action.

 The more lean muscle mass you have on your body, the more calories you will burn daily even when at rest, therefore weight-bearing exercise is also a relevant weight and fat loss tool.
 Just be sure to push yourself more as you build up strength and stamina, and remember to up the heaviness of your weights as your body adjusts and becomes more accustomed to your regime.

 HULA HOOPING – THE BEST BELLY TONER EVER!

 If you want to blast belly fat, then hula hooping really cuts the mustard and is one of the quickest ways to target specifically this area.
 It is something I have personally tried and had much success with in the past, but you do have to be steadfast in your commitment if you want to see fast results.

 In my first 2 months of using a weighted hula hoop (I used it a lot; up to 5×30 minute sessions a week) I went down 2 dress sizes and lost about 8lbs in weight, and I did nothing else differently, making hula hooping one of the best exercises I had tried for burning stomach fat specifically.

 STEPPING UP THE CARDIO